Am I Entitled to Gratuity After Resigning Due to Health and Work-Life Balance Issues?

 deepak-stephen

 Hello, I have resigned from my company after 7 years of continuous service.
 Am I eligible for gratuity since they say I am not due to not serving notice?
-I quit because of issues with work-life plus advancing cataracts.
+I quit because of issues with work-life balance and advancing cataracts.
 I sent emails, and they responded to the emails stating to meet in the office.
-I did and the CEO informed me that he cannot pay.
+I did, and the CEO informed me that he cannot pay.
 This was verbal.
 Nowhere have they given this in writing.
 Please advise on my options.

 KK!HR